12 Best Product Analytics Books to Read in 2024

 9. The Signal and the Noise: Why So Many Predictions Fail - but Some Don’t by Nate Silver

 Nate Silver’s book is a sobering reminder that the predictions made using statistical analysis don’t always come true.
-Using a wide range of examples from weather and election forecasting to baseball and poker, Nate Silver takes us through a myriad of situations where predictions fall short, and crucially, why they fall short.
+Using a wide range of examples from weather and election forecasting to baseball and poker, Nate Silver takes us through many situations where predictions fall short and, crucially, why they fall short.

 The book emphasizes the need to better express the inherent uncertainty associated with statistics.